spack/spackbot/README.md

  - GITHUB_APP_IDENTIFIER is the "APP ID" at the top
  - GITHUB_APP_REQUESTER is your GitHub account
  - GITHUB_WEBHOOK_SECRET also needs to be added to your app.
+ - GITLAB_TOKEN is a Gitlab API token to interact with the GitLab API to re-run pipelines there.

 ### 4. Build and Start containers